 The Commonwealth's major operating funds-the General Fund, the Motor License Fund and the State Lottery Fund-provide financial resources to operate programs and fund grants.
-Trends in expenditures from those funds for various program areas are discussed below based on budgetary basis financial statements for fiscal year 2010 and fiscal year 2011 and the enacted budget for fiscal year 2012.
+Trends in expenditures from those funds for various program areas are discussed below based on budgetary basis financial statements for fiscal year 2012, and the enacted budget for fiscal year 2013 and the proposed budget for fiscal year 2014.